To enjoy the full Mail & Guardian online experience: please upgrade your browser

 World trade is recovering from its steepest fall since the 1930s—part of the biggest “deglobalisation” since the Great Depression.
 But trade liberalisation had already stalled around the world before the crisis, which, predictably, increased all-round defensiveness.

 The gap has also narrowed between the West and emerging markets.
-An anaemic recovery and pervasive gloom cloud the West; roaring growth and sunny optimism brighten emerging-market skies.

 Given a new year, let’s try to make sense of the post-crisis state of play in international trade and take a forward look at global trade policy.

 The West’s financial crisis translates into a deeper-than-normal recession and a slower-than-average recovery.
 In contrast, most emerging markets retained reasonably solid banks and balance sheets.
 That enabled them to rebound quickly, not least through fast “reglobalisation”.

 According to the International Monetary Fund, trade volumes for emerging and developing economies increased by more than 13% in 2010, compared with a 10% to 11% increase for advanced economies.
 According to the United Nations Conference on Trade and Development, foreign direct investment (FDI) to developing countries shrank much less than it did in the West in 2009.
 Inward and outward foreign direct investment for China and India remained buoyant in 2009 and have increased significantly in 2010.

 The crisis also opened a new chapter of Big Government.
 This is more evident in domestic “crisis interventions” (financial sector bailouts, fiscal stimulus packages and easy-money policies) than in trade policy.

 The effects of crisis interventions are likely to be far worse in the West than in emerging markets.
 They leave oceans of public debt that portend higher taxes and real interest rates, in addition to inflationary threats.